Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Non-normal dynamics

 \begin{example} Consider an ODE (\ref{ode}) with

 where $a>0$ is large.
-In this example, the $\infty$-norm is used as vector norm.
+In this example, the $\infty$-norm is used as the vector norm.

-The matrix $A$ represents a classical example of an highly non-normal stable matrix (see the ``quiz'' at the beginning of \cite{Trefethen2005}), exibiting a large initial growth of the solution of (\ref{ode}).
+The matrix $A$ represents a classical example of a highly non-normal stable matrix (see the ``quiz'' at the beginning of \cite{Trefethen2005}), exhibiting a large initial growth of the solution of (\ref{ode}).
 In Figure \ref{three-expm}, for $a=50,500,5000$, we see that $\Vert \mathrm{e}^{tA}\Vert_\infty$ initially grows significantly over time before eventually decaying to zero.

 Since